 - VAWA Self-Petitioners.

 USCIS may request that I-765 applicants appear at a USCIS office for an interview.
-The interview may include collection of biometrics (fingerprints, photograph, and signature) at a USCIS Application Support Center (ASC).
+The interview may include a collection of biometrics (fingerprints, photograph, and signature) at a USCIS Application Support Center (ASC).

 Childhood Arrivals (DACA) applicants must undergo biometrics.
 For everyone else, if biometrics are required, USCIS will send the applicant a notice.
 The notice will contain an ASC appointment date, time and location and a list of documents the applicant must bring to the appointment.